semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The `sem get pipelines` command returns the list of pipeline for a Semaphore 2.0 project.
 If you are inside the directory of a Semaphore project, then you will not need to provide `sem` the name of the project as this will be discovered automatically.

-However, if there is a problem with the format of the GitHub URL of your repository or if you are outside the directory of a GitHub repository you can use the `-p` flag to declare the Semaphore project that interests you.
+However, if you want list of pipelines for some project other than the one you are currently in you can use the `-p` flag to declare the Semaphore project that interests you.

 So, the `sem get pipelines` command can have the following two formats: